CalilDrissi/dev-reports/Progression of studies and projects types.md

 6. webrtc apps

 ### Other Topics to Study:
- - the life of a software developer advice
+ - the life of a software developer advice &
-	 - street coder - and others in the same vain
+	 - books : street coder - and others in the same vain
 	 - watch videos on this / courses / blog posts.
+ - book : the secret life of programs